-We don't recommend to set many Image Sizes because of every Image Size:
+We don't recommend setting many Image Sizes because of every Image Size:

 - increases uploading time, when you add images into Media Library

-- creates additional files in your upload directory regarding quantity of your uploaded images.
+- creates additional files in your upload directory regarding the number of your uploaded images.
 For example, if you upload 100 images into your website, you will have 600 files summary by default, and every additional Image Size will add 100 files after regenerating thumbnails.